There's a lot of content out there about productivity -- everything from hacks to shortcuts to tips and tricks for how to get more done in less time.

 But what about those times when you just want to surf the internet aimlessly?
-Hey, no one can be totally productive all the time.
-In fact, studies have shown that taking deliberate breaks after periods of work is better for productivity.
+No one can be hyper-productive all the time, and studies have shown that taking deliberate breaks after periods of work is actually better for your productivity.

 The question is, how do you spend those breaks?
 You could check your email, but that still counts as working.
 You could check Facebook or Twitter or Instagram, but there's something so mundane about haphazardly scrolling through your peripheral friends' photos.